 Enter a form without TIN in Tax1099.com, stating TIN Not Provided.
 In the meantime, request a W-9 and track the date you request it as proof, in case you are penalized later by the IRS.
 If you've previously requested a W-9, keep those records as well.

-In general, do not issue any payment to a vendor without collecting their W-9.
+In general, don't issue any payment to a vendor without collecting their W-9.
 Alternatively, withhold 28% (per the IRS) if a vendor refuses to provide one.

 What if I only owned my business for a few months last year and sold it.